Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 2. Microsoft Office/Excel 32-Bit or 64-Bit
 3. Microsoft Visual Studio 2022 (any edition)

+A 'fresh build' of all the above components is recommended, on a dedicated development PC if possible, and with all updates applied.

 </p>
 </details>

 <details><summary>Optional Utilities</summary>

+The following utility is useful to inspect the Registration process, but is not mandatory.

 1. https://www.nirsoft.net/utils/registered_dll_view.html

 2.
 </p>
 </details>